-RACC Grades 10-12 FULL YEAR

-Prerequisites: Biology and Chemistry (or taking Chemistry concurrently) CREDIT: 1.4
+RACC Grades 10-12 FULL YEAR NCAA Prerequisites: Biology and Chemistry (or taking Chemistry concurrently) CREDIT: 1.4 Weighting: 20%

 In this college level course critical and analytical thinking skills will be developed to prepare students for a college science curriculum and the Advanced Placement exam.
 Areas of study will include earth systems and resources, ecology, population biology, land use, water use, mining, energy resources and consumption, pollution, and global change.
 Students will identify and analyze environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing these problems.
 Summer work is required for this course.
 Summer work must be picked up and completed prior to the start of the school year.
-This course is available for dual enrollment credits through RACC.
+Students can earn college credits by taking the AP exam (score needed depends on individual colleges) or by dually enrolling through RACC.